Clemapfel/jluna/docs/manual.md

 + **Always choose a C-Type as value type**
   - The only way to share arrays losslessly, and without performance overhead, is if it has a value-type that [is interpretable for both C++ and Julia](#shared-memory)
 + **Don't be scared of jluna::Array**
   - `jluna::Array` is decently fast.
 Most importantly, we can always just access the raw C-pointer it is managing using `data()`, which then lets us operate on it using the `unsafe` library.
-This is the best compromise between its convenience and C-like performance.
+This is the best compromise between convenience C-like performance.

 #### Multi-Threading

 Admittedly, the fact C-side threads are inherently incompatible with Julia is a big problem.
 This is unrelated to jluna, but was attempted to be addressed using `jluna::ThreadPool`.

 While C-side threads don't play nice with Julia, Julia-side threads *do* work well in C++.
 As a `jluna::Task` is also a Julia-side `Base.Task`, we can handle them like any other Julia-side variable, giving us the exact same flexiblity offered by pure Julia.
-Furthermore, any code executed inside a `jluna::Task` can make free use of both Julia-side and C++-side synchronization primitives, making it possible to be fit into an already existing parallel architecture.
+Furthermore, any code executed inside a `jluna::Task` can make use of both Julia-side and C++-side synchronization primitives, making it possible to be fit into an already existing parallel architecture.

-For any project using jluna, it may be necessary to redesign any particular multi-threaded environment such that any concurrent tasks is done Julia-side only.
+For any project using jluna, it may be necessary to redesign any particular multi-threaded environment, such that, any concurrent tasks is done Julia-side only.
 Luckliy, this option may actually be faster, and it can make full use of Julias multi-threading support.
 This makes the transition as smooth as one could hope for.

 ---
 ---